 It was also an opportunity to consider the findings from the Inquiry into PCCs - which highlighted key challenges facing the sector around costs, patient and workforce experiences, and recruitment issues.

 Delegates assessed the priorities for implementing the actions set out in the Health and Social Care Plan, to further devolve resources and decision making to PCCs - including how the Government’s £100 million transformation fund to support implementation should best be allocated and used.
 They also examined the initial performance of PCCs in light of the Inquiry’s findings, including how best to increase consistency of delivery, share best practice and engage effectively with patients.

-Further sessions focus on priorities for effective inspection and improving the quality of care and meeting the needs of the workforce - looking at training and skills development, and developing the leadership needed to drive change.
+Further sessions focused on priorities for improving the quality of care and meeting the needs of the workforce - looking at training and skills development, and developing the leadership needed to drive change.